This year, DesignRush ran a global design competition for students across three categories:

 Fabiano has over 10 years of experience in different fields of design such as Graphic Editorial and Digital Design.
 He has worked as an Art and Animation Director for clients such as Netflix, Burger King, Adobe and Volkswagen, among others.

-Alec has a background in psychology and history of art and his designs are always driven by strategy and logic.
+Alec has a background in psychology and the history of art and his designs are always driven by strategy and logic.
 His passion is to bring award-winning ideas to life and takes pride in developing unmatched pixel-perfect designs.